alanng10/class-lang/Info/Article/Word/a.md

 Word "name" has meaning that is call word.

+Word "word" has meaning that is char list represent entity.

 Word "base" has meaning that is already base.

 Word "derive" has meaning that is derivative.